 HOME Travels & stories Facts & figures Concept and vision

-The container which has been converted is of the type of LC20, 20 ft container.
+The recycled container that has been converted is of the type of LC20, 20 ft container.
 This is a standard sea container, with the following characteristics:

-In contrast to normal sea containers, this container has no doors on the front end, but on the sides.
-This is due to history of the container which was once used by the German postal service, who required side access to facilitate on and off-loading from trains.
-Both sides can be closed by pairs of hinged panels.
+In contrast to usual sea containers, this container has no doors on the front end, but on the sides.
+This is due to history of the container, which was once used by the German postal service, who required side access to facilitate on and off-loading from trains.
+Pairs of hinged panels can close both sides.
 There is also a small access door in the front end of the container, which makes it possible, in cold surroundings, to keep the large side doors sealed.

-The World in a Shell environment consists of the container with an expandable tent construction.
-When deployed this creates a protected area where the user can erect installations to enable survival in diverse conditions.
+The World in a Shell environment consists of the container with a foldout tent construction, expending the floor space from 15 m2 to almost 120 m2.
+When deployed this creates a protected area, where all sorts of activities can take place.

 Facts & Figures: